Psoralen: Biosynthesis

 Psoralen originates from coumarins in the shikimate pathway; its biosynthesis is shown in the figure below.
 The aromatic ring in 6 is activated at positions ortho to the hydroxyl group, and is alkylated by 5, an alkylating agent.
 The dimethylallyl group in 7 then undergoes cyclization with the phenol group to give 8.
 This transformation is catalysed by a cytochrome P-450-dependent monooxygenase17 (psoralen 5-monooxygenase), and cofactors (NADPH) and molecular oxygen.

 A biosynthetic pathway in which psoralen is formed is shown in the figure below.
 A second P-450-dependent monooxygenase enzyme (psoralen synthase) then cleaves off 10 (in the form of 11) from 8 to give 1.
 This pathway does not involve any hydroxylated intermediate, and cleavage is postulated to be initiated by a radical reaction.

 Plant sources

 Ficus carica (fig) is probably the most abundant source of psoralens.
-They are also found in small quantities in Ammi visnaga (bisnaga), Pastinaca sativa (parsnip), Petroselinum crispum (parsley), Levisticum officinale (lovage), Foeniculum vulgare (fruit, i.e., fennel seeds), Daucus carota (carrot), Psoralea corylifolia (babchi), Apium graveolens (celery), bergamot oil (bergapten, bergamottin).
+They are also found in small quantities in Ammi visnaga (bisnaga), Pastinaca sativa (parsnip), Petroselinum crispum (parsley), Levisticum officinale (lovage), Foeniculum vulgare (fruit, i.e., fennel seeds), Daucus carota (carrot), Psoralea corylifolia (babchi), Apium graveolens (celery), and bergamot oil (bergapten, bergamottin).